-At least 50 percent of the semester hours for all course work and 50 percent of the semester hours for course work in the major are to be completed while in residence at Wittenberg University.
+At least 50 semester hours for all course work and 50 percent of the semester hours for course work in the major are to be completed while in residence at Wittenberg University.
 The student must be in residence for at least one of the last two semesters.